Guide to moving to Tenerife, including the cost of living in Tenerife and the best places to live in Tenerife

 6. The Food

-But it has much more to offer than the Tapas from the Spanish peninsula.
+But it has much more to offer than the typical Tapas from the Spanish peninsula.

-Indeed Tenerife is a paradise for foodies and wine lovers!
+In fact, Tenerife is a paradise for foodies and wine lovers!

-Tenerife’s gastronomy loves strong flavours and uses as many local products as possible: many different kinds of seafood, fishes, fishes, fruits and meat (i.e. rabbit or goat).
+Tenerife’s gastronomy loves strong flavors and uses as many local products as possible: many different kinds of seafood, fishes, fishes, fruits, and meat (i.e. rabbit or goat).

 Depending on the season, the fruterías (fruit shops) have avocados, mangos, manga (an autochtone fruit from Tenerife), apples, oranges and of course tons of bananas.

 The land’s fruit are also the main ingredient of the island’s best liquors: Banana liquor, Ronmiel (honey rhum), rhum, fig liquor, dragon tree fruit liquor… Make sure to try them all!

-You’ll need to start trying Tenerife’s food from the very first day of your stay, otherwise you’ll never savour ALL the flavours Tenerife has to offer.
+You’ll need to start trying Tenerife’s food from the very first day of your stay, otherwise, you’ll never get to try ALL the flavors Tenerife has to offer.

 7. La Orotava

-If I’d need to choose 1 city to visit in Tenerife, then it would be definitely La Orotava.
-It is the most colourful of all the towns.
+If I had to choose only one city to visit in Tenerife, then it would be definitely La Orotava as it is the most colorful of all the towns.